Azure/fleet/docs/troubleshooting/README.md

 ### Resolution:
 The solution here is to add the `env:prod` label to the member cluster resource for `kind-cluster-2` as well, so that the scheduler can select the cluster to propagate resources.

-## How can I debug when my CRP status is ClusterResourcePlacementSynchronized condition status is set to "false"?
+## How can I debug when my CRP status is ClusterResourcePlacementSynchronized condition status is set to false?

 The `ClusterResourcePlacementSynchronized` condition status is set to `false` under the following circumstances: when the `Work` is not created or updated for a new `ClusterResourceSnapshot`.